View Button & Section

 contentSelector String

-The contentSelector property lets you define a CSS selector that specifies which part of the page that should be analyzed.
-This is useful if you want to exclude certain parts of the page, such as the header, footer, or sidebar, from the SEO analysis.
+The contentSelector property lets you define a CSS selector that specifies which part of the page should be analyzed.
+Use this to exclude navigation, footers, or sidebars from analysis – this prevents the plugin from flagging repetitive content that appears on every page.

 By default, the plugin uses the body tag to select the content of the page.
 To analyze only the content of a specific element, set the contentSelector property: